awsdocs/aws-lambda-developer-guide/doc_source/API_ListVersionsByFunction.md

 Specify the pagination token that's returned by a previous request to retrieve the next page of results\.

  ** [MaxItems](#API_ListVersionsByFunction_RequestSyntax) **   <a name="SSS-ListVersionsByFunction-request-MaxItems"></a>
 The maximum number of versions to return\.
+Note that `ListVersionsByFunction` returns a maximum of 50 items in each response, even if you set the number higher\.
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

 ## Request Body<a name="API_ListVersionsByFunction_RequestBody"></a>